itsdouges/deno_changesets/README.md

 - Versions are stored as git tags
 - Repositories should expose a single module (subdirectory support coming soon)
 - There are no configuration options
+- Enforces minor only bumps when pre 1.0

 See: [Adding a module](https://deno.land/add_module) on the Deno docs.